Kingzhaina/BOT-NEW/README.md

 ---

-Thank you for exploring the **BOT-NEW** repository.
+Thank you for exploring the **LOKUWA MD** repository.
 We hope you find the "Asitha-md whatsapp bot" to be a valuable addition to your communication tools.
 Feel free to reach out with any questions or feedback.
 Happy botting! 🚀🤖